I enjoy watching the ABC show, Shark Tank.

 Workaholism can lead to arrogance

 God gave us the principle of Sabbath rest as a gift—a weekly reset button—a day to downshift, relax, and rest.
 Pushing this weekly reset button reminds us our life’s work is ultimately God’s, not ours.
 It keeps us humble.
-Workaholism tricks us into accepting more responsibility than is sensible.
+Workaholism can trick us into arrogantly accepting more responsibility than is sensible.
 It’s a breeding ground for pride.
-When we disregard God’s command to rest weekly, it’s easy to start taking all the credit for our success.
-When we go there, we’re in the danger zone.
+When we blow by God’s command to rest weekly, it’s easy to start taking all the credit for our success.
+When we go there, we’ve entered the danger zone.
 The scary truth is: the distance between workaholism and arrogance is short.

 Workaholism can lead to a premature exit

 Rest at proper intervals extends our shelf-life and actually increases our productivity.
 God can get more done through us over a longer period of time when we adopt a healthy work/rest rhythm.
 Leaders teach the people in their churches . . . and rightly so . . . that when they tithe, God will make 90% of their income go farther than 100%.
 I submit to you the same principle is true about our schedule.
 When we obey God’s commandment to observe Sabbath, when we walk in a healthy work/rest rhythm, we discover capacity we didn’t know existed.
 Capacity to love our spouse.
 Our children.
 Capacity to love and lead His people.
 How is that possible?
 It’s possible because in God’s economy, His way of doing things is incalculably higher and better than ours.